US Cardiovascular Deaths During the COVID-19 Pandemic

 Previous studies have shown decreases in hospital admissions for acute coronary syndromes and interventions for ST-segment elevation myocardial infarction during the initial phase of the pandemic.
 The present findings support the idea that many patients suffered cardiovascular events without seeking medical attention, or presented in a delayed fashion and suffered worse clinical outcomes, as many practitioners feared.
 Some of the excess cardiovascular deaths may have been a consequence of COVID-19, given the thrombophilia associated with the viral syndrome.
 It is encouraging that heart failure deaths did not seem to increase during the early pandemic, but providers should always encourage chronically ill patients to seek early medical attention for changes in symptomatology.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Chronic Angina

 Keywords: Acute Coronary Syndrome, Arrhythmias, Cardiac, Cerebrovascular Disorders, Chronic Disease, Coronavirus, COVID-19, Heart Failure, Hypertension, Myocardial Ischemia, Primary Prevention, ST Elevation Myocardial Infarction, Thrombophilia